Ready to Operate

 Quite a few.
 These jobs are available through Rockwell Career Services, personal networking, and want ads.

-Retail merchandising is a good career choice if: the idea of choosing and presenting retail merchandise appeals to you; you think you have good judgment about what merchandise will sell; and you will be comfortable working with numbers that area product sales rates and profit margins.
+Retail merchandising is a good career choice if: the idea of choosing and presenting retail merchandise appeals to you; you think you have good judgment about what merchandise will sell; and you will be comfortable working with numbers that relate to product sales rates and profit margins.

 Retail operations is a good career choice if: you like being in stores; you like the idea of running your own operation with your own employees; you have the firmness and fairness needed to manage employees effectively; and you are willing to make a commitment to great customer service.